-Parent education, regardless of where you teach, what philosophy or what age, is important and often a challenge.
-With Montessori the philosophy and learning needs to extend into the home environment in order to be truly effective.
+Parent education, regardless of where you teach, what philosophy, or what age, is important and often a challenge.
+With Montessori, the philosophy and learning need to extend into the home environment in order to be truly effective.
 Thus, parent education is even more critical to the success of the child.

 “Whoever touches the life of the child touches the most sensitive point of a whole which has roots in the most distant past and climbs toward the infinite future.” ~ Dr. Montessori

-Start Time: The evening will begin at 6:30pm to give parents enough time to get to the meeting from work or other engagements and to get home in time to spend time with their children before or at bedtime.
+The evening will begin at 6:30 pm to give parents enough time to get to the meeting from work or other engagements and to get home in time to spend time with their children before or at bedtime.

 The evening will run for approximately one hour.
 The event would not allow children in order to maximize parental attention and focus.
 Plus this evening is an evening for parents to experience the wonders of Montessori on their own time.
 There would be light refreshments served to parents available in the Practical Life area of the classroom with a few demonstration trays set up for spreading and vegetable chopping.